A Day on the wild side in a unique, big-5 Reserve situated in the crater of an extinct volcano with a private tour guide.

-The early sun bathes a landscape of rocky hills and tilted strata, shaped by violent volcanic activity and aeons of wind and water, in hues of orange and gold.
-Tree-lined river beds wind through slopes of grass and bush, drenched in subtle colour.
+The early sunbathes a landscape of rocky hills and tilted strata, shaped by violent volcanic activity and aeons of wind and water, in hues of orange and gold.

-Watch great grey ghosts emerge suddenly from the untamed bush, towering above all around them then vanish mysteriously.
-Solid, tank-like rhino graze.
-Footfalls in crisp grasses, breathing and steady chewing are the only sounds to disturb the silence.
+We travel through the park on the winding roads and watch as great grey ghosts emerge suddenly from the untamed bush, towering above all around them and solid, tank-like rhino graze.
 Beautiful song is followed by a flash of colour as one of the many birds dart away.
 Slender, elegant impala graze then leap away on spindly legs, seeming to fly.
 A giraffe's long neck, swaying above the trees, towers above zebra grazing nearby, mixed with the odd shapes of wildebeest.

-Tranquil quiet next to a dam is broken by the abrupt, loud snorting of a hippo as it erupts from the water, then submerges leaving only ripples.
+We sit in a hide next to a dam and the tranquil quiet is broken by the abrupt, loud snorting of a hippo as it erupts from the water, then submerges leaving only ripples.
 A crocodile glides by as the setting sun tints the landscape gold at the end of the day.

 We leave Johannesburg/Pretoria and drive to Pilanesberg Game Reserve.
-There is a short stop at the gate for tea/coffe and rusks/muffins before starting the drive.
+There is a short stop at the gate for tea/coffee and rusks/muffins before starting the drive.

 Duration: 14 hours